Petition: Urge FDA to Protect Farmed Animals and Consumers by Banning Ractopamine

 The U.S. Food and Drug Administration (FDA) has ignored public concern over ractopamine, a controversial drug used to rapidly grow muscle in cows, pigs, and turkeys that also causes animals’ bodies to suffer tremors, lesions, and deterioration, elevates meat consumers’ heart rates, and harms the environment.

 The Animal Legal Defense Fund, Center for Biological Diversity, Center for Food Safety, and Food Animal Concerns Trust filed a lawsuit last March to require the FDA to respond to our 2012 and 2020 rulemaking petitions, which urged the agency to immediately reduce or eliminate allowable levels of ractopamine in farmed animals.
-Following our lawsuit, the FDA has finally agreed — after years of ignoring the clear evidence — to provide a response to our rulemaking petition by February 28.
+Following our lawsuit, the FDA agreed — after years of foot-dragging — to provide a response to our rulemaking petition by February 28.

-Sign the petition below to show you agree that the FDA should join at least 160 countries, including China and all countries in the European Union, to ban or restrict ractopamine in meat production.
+Sign the petition below to show you agree that the FDA should join at least 168 countries, including China, Russia, and all countries in the European Union, to ban or restrict ractopamine in meat production.

 Petition: